utkuufuk/github-service/README.md

 * See [Server Mode](#server-mode) for using it as an [entrello](https://github.com/utkuufuk/entrello) service.
 * See [CLI Mode](#cli-mode) for using it as a CLI tool.

-## Configuration
-Put your environment variables in a file called `.env`.

-See `.env.example` for reference.

 ## Server Mode
 Start the server:
 ```sh